Frederick Knefler: Brevet brigadier general appointment

 On January 13, 1866, President Andrew Johnson nominated Knefler for appointment to the grade of brevet brigadier general of volunteers, to rank from March 13, 1865, and the United States Senate confirmed the appointment on March 12, 1866.

 Post-war activities

 Following the war, Knefler became a lawyer in Indianapolis, joining in partnership with former U. S. Attorney John Hanna.
 After his partner was elected in Congress in 1876, Knefler was appointed head of the pension office in Indianapolis by President Rutherford B. Hayes, where he served eight years.
 As president of the board of regents of Indiana's Soldiers and Sailors Monument, he oversaw the laying of the cornerstone in the center of Indianapolis on August 22, 1889, but died before its completion in 1902.

-Frederick Knefler died on June 14, 1901 in Indianapolis, Indiana and is buried Crown Hill Cemetery.
-His grave can be found in Section 8, Lot 22.
+Frederick Knefler died on June 14, 1901, in Indianapolis, Indiana, and is buried Crown Hill Cemetery in Section 8, Lot 22.